 Anatomy & physiology teacher Gary Wilson explains the physiology of erections, how overstimulation via today's Internet porn can create erectile dysfunction (even in young men), and how others have recovered.
-For more information see Is my erectile dysfunction (ED) related to my porn use?
+For more information see Is my erectile dysfunction (ED) related to my porn use? and

 To understand the content of this post, start with the six-part video series called, "Your Brain On Porn.”